learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 the "spinner" device.
 Each "spinner" is accessible by a coordinate within an AoA "grid."
 </pre>

+Whichever approach feels more natural to you, feel free to use it.
+Sometimes our brains find a logical "foothold" while working bottom-up.
+Sometimes our brains are thinking in a big-picture sense first.
+Either way is OK!
+Oftentimes the ability to hop from one end to the other is used in job interviews to test your mental flexibility.
+Try to develop both approaches.

 ### Show the Data Structure as Ruby Code

 A real version of this data structure is the following.
 We've included the